achalkmr01/achalkmr01/README.md

 Experience Summary:

-• Having 4yrs of IT Experience with relevant experience of 2.9 years in Testing, DevOps, and deployment.
+• Having 4yrs of IT Experience with relevant experience of 2.9 years in Testing, DevOps with jenkins ,teraform ,ansible , docker and kubernetes and deployment.

 • Experience to write Advance Test cases with some extream condition of user's and execution and bug tracking.